-Today, there are quite a few users with a graphics card that can run the most rich graphics, but they do not take advantage of this ability due to lack of orientation in the graphic settings, or they "smother" their video card for nothing for exactly the same reason.
+Today, there are quite a few users with a graphics card that is capable of running extremely rich graphics, but they do not utilize this ability due to lack of familiarity with the graphics settings, or they "choke" their graphics card for free for exactly the same reason.

 Unlike the consoles, you can run a richer graphics on your PC, provided you choose to run it manually.
 Always search for the game graphics settings screen.
 In this tutorial, we'll learn about the graphics settings, and what it means to turn each one on or off.
 The best way to know first is how graphics work in video games.

-Unlike a static picture or a simple video clip, the graphics we see on the computer screen are real-time edited by the video card and consist of many textures that are spread over a certain number of pixels (ie, the selected game resolution).
-There are tens of thousands of calculations per second that the graphics card does in the background.
+Unlike a static image, or a simple video clip, the graphics we see on the computer screen are rendered in real-time by the graphics card, and consist of many textures that are spread over a certain number of pixels (ie - the selected game resolution).
+These are the tens of thousands of calculations per second that the video card does in the background.

-The more the graphics card needs to calculate a larger amount of information and render a picture that is considered heavier, its actual performance decreases - and vice versa.
-So adding or deactivating a particular setting affects the performance of the video card and the way the game runs.
-The performance of the card is expressed in the number of slides (frames) per second - which changes at any given time according to the number of frames that the video card can play in this scene.
+The more the video card has to compute a greater amount of information and render an image that is considered heavier, its actual performance decreases - and vice versa.
+Therefore any addition or cancellation of a particular setting affects the performance of the video card and the way the game runs.
+Card performance is expressed in the number of slides (frames) per second - which changes at any moment according to the amount of frames that the graphics card has for Render in this scene.

 Animation, any animation, consists of several frames per second (FPS), and the more there is, the more seamless the animation will be.
 In games the optimal number of frames is determined by the screen refresh rate (Hz) that on most screens is 60 (in the gaming screens even on 120 and 144 Hz).
 However, many are satisfied with the frame rate of 30 to enjoy a smooth enough move.